colinlucs/di-framework-tflearn/README.md

 This sample consists of the following parts:
 * __framework__

-	A dependency injection frameowrk with pre-built python modules to build deep learning models on TFLearn and TensorFlow.
+    A dependency injection framework consists of pre-built python modules to build deep learning models on TFLearn and TensorFlow.

 * __app__

-    A sample application: "Smart Customer Retntion" having two classifiers of predicting customer churn and providing customer retention recommendations.
+    A sample application, Smart Customer Retention, have two classifiers of predicting customer churn and providing customer retention recommendations.

 ---